 Basil is a tropical plant.
 In colder climates, it can be more susceptible to an iron deficiency.
 A deficiency of iron can stress out the basil plants causing the leaves to turn pale and translucent.

-When the soil has high pH levels, calcium carbonate accumulates that can lead to iron deficiency.
+When the soil has high pH levels, calcium carbonate accumulates which can lead to iron deficiency.

 Test the soil to ensure that there is an iron deficiency.
 The soil pH should be above 6.0.